Logo, Nigeria

 Logo is a Local Government Area of Benue State, Nigeria.
 Its headquarters are in the town of Ugba.
 Logo Local Government Area was established in December 1996 following its separation from Katsina-Ala Local Government Area.
 The name "Logo" originates from the Logo stream, which flows across the area from East to West.

 It has an area of 1,408 km^{2} and a population of 169,063 at the 2006 census.

 The postal code of the area is 980.

+Climate

+Logo experiences a tropical savanna climate, with a rainy season extending from April to October and a dry season from November to March.
+The area receives approximately 1,200–1,600 mm of rainfall annually, and temperatures range between 23 C and 34 C.